colskid/Managed-Service-MS-AD/README.md

 ## Conclusion

-By following these learning points, you will have successfully set up a project involving a Managed Service for Microsoft Active Directory on Google Cloud.
+By following these learning points, I have successfully set up a project involving a Managed Service for Microsoft Active Directory on Google Cloud.
 This project covers provisioning AD servers, deploying Windows VMs, configuring DNS settings, and adding VMs to the domain.